rajmiltonn/E-Commerce-Website-/README.md

 MySQL Database: Database management for storing product information., user accounts, and transaction details.
 HTML | CSS | JavaScript: Frontend development using HTML., CSS, and JavaScript for creating the user interface and enhancing user experience.
 Apache Tomcat: Servlet container used for deploying the web application.
-Maven: Dependency management tool for Java projects.
+Maven: Dependency management tool for Java projects..
 Setup Instructions:
 Clone the Repository: Clone this repository to your local machine.